apollo

 How does the drug interact with Nu Patch Transdermal Patch:

-Taking Nu Patch Transdermal Patch and piroxicam can increase the risk of side effects such as ulcers, inflammation (redness, swelling), bleeding.
+Taking Valdecoxib with Nu Patch Transdermal Patch may increase risk of side effects.

 How to manage the interaction:

-Co-administration of Nu Patch Transdermal Patch and Piroxicam can lead to an interaction, it can be taken if advised by a doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
-Do not stop using any medications without a doctor's advice.
+There may be a possible interaction between Nu Patch Transdermal Patch and Valdecoxib but can be taken if prescribed by doctor.
+However, consult your doctor immediately if you experience any unusual bleeding or bruising or have other signs and symptoms of bleeding such as dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
+Do not stop any medications without consulting a doctor.

 How does the drug interact with Nu Patch Transdermal Patch:

-Co-administration of Nu Patch Transdermal Patch with tenofovir disoproxil may increase the risk of developing kidney problems.
+The combined use of Nu Patch Transdermal Patch and Indomethacin can increase the risk of stomach bleeding and ulcers.

 How to manage the interaction: